-(5) A qualified individual shall accompany the greyhounds and be responsible for their care during each trip.
+(5) A qualified Oregon Racing Commission licensee shall accompany the greyhounds and be responsible for their care during each trip.
 This rule does not apply to adoption greyhounds.

 (6) The owner or kennel owner, whichever initiates the trip, shall be responsible for the health, care and safety of the greyhounds regardless of acts of third parties during the trip.